live superbowl stream

 • Creative Writing Workshop: Fish, Fowl, Flood, Water Lily, Mud: Water in the Literary Imagination

-The Center for Language Studies (CLS) offers immersion language programs in Japanese, Arabic, Chinese and Russian.
+The Center for Language Studies (CLS) offers intensive language programs in Japanese, Arabic, Chinese and Russian.
 High-achieving high school students are encouraged to apply.
 Students earn 6-12 semester hours of college credit.
+The 8 week program runs from June 15 to August 9.
+Session 1 is from June 15 to July 12 and Session II is from July 14 to August 9.
+Scholarships available.

 ONU Summer Honors Institute